equitrekking travel

 Other Activities

-Afternoon game walks and once a week night game drives are also part of the itinerary.
+Afternoon game walks and night game drives may part of your itinerary.
 In addition to the game experience, Mashatu offers notable archaeological sites including the Mmagua Ruins.

-Non-riders can be accommodated at no extra charge and some activities offered are walking, cycling, or game drives.
+Non-riders can be accommodated.
+Some activities offered are walking, cycling, or game drives.

 Accommodations/Food